Gradual resumption of airline traffic

 • Sentenced one seat out of two in waiting and departure areas, but also delimited one meter apart in the waiting areas (check-in, security control, boarding, shops, etc.).

 Allowing everyone to travel with confidence is also the responsibility of each traveler.
-Thus, Marseille Provence Airport reminds its passengers that since May 11, 2020, it is mandatory to wear a mask in the terminals.
+Thus, Marseille Provence Airport reminds its passengers that since May 11, 2020, it is mandatory to wear a mask in and outside of the terminals.
 In addition, the Airport undertakes to do everything to help each passenger to respect the barrier gestures within the terminal building.

 It should be noted that a mask defect is punishable by a fine of 135 euros.
 The temporary removal of the mask may be requested by the authorities in the strict necessity of the passenger’s identity check.